This post contains affiliate links. Thanks for your support!

 - How to Observe Salt under a Microscope– simple observation from various kinds of salt

-- How to Make Amazing Observations with a Microscope– the landing page for all of our microscope lessons with a freebie of a microscope observation sheet.
+- Homeschool Microscope Lessons– the landing page for all of our microscope lessons with a freebie of a microscope observation sheet.

 - Measuring Lung Capacity– how much air can you hold in your lungs?